timchurches/meta-analyses/benefits-of-reproducible-research/benefits-of-reproducible-research.md

 ## - Trim-and-fill method to adjust for funnel plot asymmetry
 ```

-The _trimfill()_ function in _meta_ only adds one hypothetical fill study, whereas Elvik adds two, but neither of the adjusted summary ORs are anywhere near those reported by Elvik.
+The _trimfill()_ function in _meta_ only adds one hypothetical fill study, whereas Elvik adds two, which is why the adjusted fixed-effects summary OR produced by R is slightly different to the Elvik result (R: 0.87, Elvik: 0.89), but the adjusted **random-effects** summary OR from R is nowhere near that reported by Elvik in the corrigendum (R: 0.88, Elvik: 1.03).
 Similarly, the "headline" result of the Elvik meta-analysis has been the publication bias-adjusted random-effects summary OR for all studies, both old and new, for head, face and neck injuries combined.
 In the original (and much quoted) paper, Elvik calculates this as 0.85 (95% CI 0.74 - 0.98), and in the corrigendum, as 0.82 (95% CI 0.72 - 0.93).
 Here is what we get:

 ```
 ## Number of studies combined: k=39 (with 6 added studies)